guoguo12/hivemind/README.md

 You should then be able to execute `census.py` to grab data from each server in `servers.txt`.
 The results are printed to stdout.

+## Dataset

+Usage stats for the [Hive servers](https://inst.eecs.berkeley.edu/cgi-bin/clients.cgi?choice=330soda), collected between 11/14/2015 and 12/21/2015 at approximately 10 minute intervals, are available as a educational dataset (5,252 files, ~50 MB uncompressed).

+Contact Allen at allenguo@berkeley.edu for details.

 ## Credits

-Hivemind was made using jQuery (with the Tablesorter plugin), Moment.js, Skeleton, and Hint.css.
+Hivemind was made using jQuery (with the Tablesorter plugin), Moment.js, Skeleton, clipboard.js, and Hint.css.